jesec/flood/README.md

 Don't forget to pay attention to `flood`'s arguments like `--port` and `--allowedpath`.

-Currently Docker images of this project don't bundle a torrent client (yet).
-Its usefulness is limited as a result.
-You have to install a torrent client inside the container or make it possible for Flood inside Docker to interact with your torrent client.

 Filesystem parts in [Troubleshooting](https://github.com/jesec/flood#troubleshooting) are especially important for containers.

 ## Building Flood